Priyanshisharmaiiitd/OOPD-Project/README.md

 -o main: Specifies the output file name as main.
 The compiled program will be saved as an executable file with this name. project.o: The object file generated in the previous compilation step, representing the compiled code from project.cpp.
 3)./main
-./main: Executes the compiled program named main..
+./main: Executes the compiled program named main